One show to rule them all

 Amazon Studios will produce the series in co-operation with the Tolkien Estate and Trust, book publishers HarperCollins, and New Line Cinema (a division of Warner Bros., which made the original Oscar-winning movies with Peter Jackson).
 The studios will allocate a reported $1bn budget for the show – the biggest in television history.

-It’s interesting that the author’s estate will be so closely involved with production.
+It’s interesting that Tolkien’s estate will be so closely involved with production.
 In recent years, they were partly responsible for delaying Jackson’s initial idea for a set of Hobbit films directed by Guillermo Del Toro.
 They eventually settled the matter and the critically-reviled trilogy went ahead – but without Del Toro, who departed the project in 2010.

 But, just as An Unexpected Journey hit cinemas in 2012, the Tolkien estate sued Warner Bros., citing copyright infringement and breach of contract over video games and other digital merchandising.
 The $80m law suit was settled in July, but the problems left a bad taste in the mouths of everyone involved.
 Why would they go back into business with New Line so quickly?